"We're being pressured into sex by some trans women"

-Trans Activism UK, Trans Media Watch and Mermaids were critical of the article; an open letter with 20,000 signatories asked for the BBC to apologise.
-The Guardian and The Times reported that the article was met with internal backlash by BBC staff, including prior to its publication, while protests took place outside BBC offices.
-Criticisms centred on the inclusion of a social media poll from the anti-transgender group Get the L Out that was accused of having a low sample size and self-selection bias; it reported that 56% of the eighty lesbians polled had been pressured into sex with transgender women.
+Trans Activism UK, Trans Media Watch and at least one senior employee of Mermaids were critical of the article; an open letter with 20,000 signatories asked for the BBC to apologise.
+The Guardian and The Times reported that the article was met with backlash by BBC staff, including prior to its publication, while protests took place outside BBC offices.
+Criticisms centred on the inclusion of a social media poll from the anti-transgender group Get the L Out that was accused of having a low sample size and self-selection bias; it reported that 56% of the eighty lesbians polled had felt pressured into having sex with transgender women.
 Critics also believed that Lowbridge's chosen interviewees had a narrow range of viewpoints.
 A Stonewall executive is quoted on the subject, as is the co-founder of the LGB Alliance, which was created in opposition to Stonewall after they began to campaign for transgender equality.

 Chelsea Poe, a transgender pornographic actress, reported that Lowbridge interviewed her for the article but did not include her comments.
 She also reported telling Lowbridge that Cade had been subject to sexual assault allegations.
 The BBC initially assessed that the article met its editorial standards but that allegations against Cade should have been mentioned.
 However, on 31 May 2022, the Executive Complaints Unit of the BBC ruled that although the article was a "legitimate piece of journalism overall", it had breached the corporation's editorial rules on accuracy for not making clear the statistical invalidity of the Get the L Out poll and for the title misleadingly suggesting that the article focused on pressure from trans women.
-As a result, the article was subsequently renamed "The lesbians who feel pressured to have sex and relationships with trans women".
+As a result, the article was subsequently renamed "The lesbians who feel pressured to have sex and relationships with trans women."